Creating Accessible Classroom Resources

 Multimedia Resources

-If you plan to use videos in your classroom instruction, make sure that videos are captioned and that captions are turned on while showing the video to the class (both on campus and online).
+If you plan to use video in your classroom instruction, make sure that videos are captioned and that captions are turned on while showing the video to the class (both on campus and online).
 If captioning is not available seek a video transcription.
 When using audio within your classroom make sure that transcriptions are available.
 Transcriptions should include the following:

 • The name of the speaker;